Finite Sample Performance Analysis of MIMO Systems Identification

-We further make the following assumptions besides Assumption~\ref{assumption1}: \begin{assumption} \begin{enumerate} \item $ A $ is \textbf{unknown}, and $ B,C $ are known. \item All eigenvalues of $ A $ are stable (or marginally stable), i.e., all eigenvalues of $ A $ lie on the line segment $ [-1,1] $. \item For each trajectory, the initial condition of the state $x_0 = \mathbf{0}$ is known. \item Without loss of generality\footnote{One can scale $B$ to make the assumption hold.}, we assume that for each trajectory, the energy of input does not exceed $ 1 $ , i.e, $ \sum_{k=0}^{K-1} \| u_k^{(\ell)} \|^2 \leq 1$, where the superscript $\ell$ here represents the label of sample trajectories. \item Without loss of generality, we assume that measurement noise $ v_k $ obeys the standard Gaussian, i.e., $ \mathcal{R} = I_m $. \item The length $K$ of each trajectory is the same. \end{enumerate} \end{assumption}
+We further make the following assumptions besides Assumption~\ref{assumption1}: \begin{assumption} \begin{enumerate} \item $ A $ is \textbf{unknown}, and \ssun{$ B,C $ are known}. \item All eigenvalues of $ A $ are stable (or marginally stable), i.e., all eigenvalues of $ A $ lie on the line segment $ [-1,1] $. \item For each trajectory, the initial condition of the state $x_0 = \mathbf{0}$ is known. \item Without loss of generality\footnote{One can scale $B$ to make the assumption hold.}, we assume that for each trajectory, the energy of input does not exceed $ 1 $ , i.e, $ \sum_{k=0}^{K-1} \| u_k^{(\ell)} \|^2 \leq 1$, where the superscript $\ell$ here represents the label of sample trajectories. \item \ssun{The measurement noise $ v_k $ obeys the standard Gaussian, i.e., $ \mathcal{R} = I_m $.} \item The length $K$ of each trajectory is the same. \end{enumerate} \end{assumption}

-\begin{remark} Notice that the assumption that $B,C$ as well as the initial condition $x_0=\mathbf{0}$ are known essentially makes the identification problem easier.
+\begin{remark} Notice that \ssun{the assumption that $B,C$ as well as the initial condition $x_0=\mathbf{0}$ are known essentially makes the identification problem easier}.
 However, as shall be proved later, even if the identification algorithm has such knowledge, the identification problem is still ill-conditioned when $n/(pm)$ is large. \end{remark}

 The main goal of this section is to derive and bound the Fisher Information matrix of unknown poles $ \bm{\lambda} $ for MIMO systems, where $ \bm{\lambda} \triangleq ^\top $, based on \textbf{finite} number of \textit{sample trajectories}, i.e., a sequence $ \left\{\left(u_k^{(\ell)},y_{k+1}^{(\ell)}\right) \right\}_{k=0}^{K-1} $ with $ \ell = 1,2,\cdots,N $, where $ N $ is the number of available sample trajectories and $K$ is the length of each trajectory.